 Gregory J. Rusnak, Executive Vice President and Chief Operating Officer, joined Greenville Health System in 1996.
 Rusnak is responsible for the operation of the health system’s medical campuses, including a 746-bed academic health center, four satellite acute care hospitals, a long-term acute care hospital, psychiatric hospital and comprehensive rehabilitation hospital.
 He also is responsible for one of the region’s most extensive multi-specialty physician group and several corporate support departments, including human resources, campus and facility development, information technology, and nursing.

-Before joining GHS, Rusnak held senior level positions with Sutter Health in Northern California and served as a hospital administrator at the University of Texas MD Anderson Cancer Center in Houston.
+Before joining Prisma Health, Rusnak held senior level positions with Sutter Health in Northern California and served as a hospital administrator at the University of Texas MD Anderson Cancer Center in Houston.

 Rusnak is a Fellow in the American College of Healthcare Executives and a member of the South Carolina Hospital Association.
 He earned a bachelor’s degree in biology from Gannon University in Erie, Pennsylvania, and a master’s degree in health services administration from George Washington University in Washington, D.C.